SaplingSquad/SoftwareEngineering-WS2025-SaplingSquad/backend/README.md

 ## To run the backend together with the frontend

-1. Start the Database
+1. Start the Keycloak server
-2. Start the Keycloak server
+2. Start the Database
 3. Start the Frontend dev server
 4. Start the Backend Server with correct arguments

+### 1. Start Keycloak
+See [../auth](./../auth) for a local development Keycloak Docker container.

-### 1.Start the Database
+### 2. Start the Database
 See [../database](./../database) on how to start the development database using Docker.

-### 2. Start Keycloak
-See [../auth](./../auth) for a local development Keycloak Docker container.

 ### 3. Start the frontend dev server
 The frontend server (in [../frontend](./../frontend)) can be started with